 Today, Holi is one of the most vibrant celebrations in the world.
 Throngs of people dance in the streets to popular Holi songs and live music, there is food and drink at every turn, and no one is safe from the shower of colors being shared in celebration of the arrival of spring and goodness.

-After a wild day, families and friends gather in the evening to exchange gifts, share a meal, and spent time with one another.
-Just remember: it’ll probably take you actual days to wash the colorful dyes from your hair, clothes, and skin.
-It’s all a part of the fun.
+After a wild day, families and friends gather in the evening to exchange gifts, share a meal, and spend time with one another.
+Just remember: it’ll probably take you a couple of days to wash the colorful dyes from your hair, clothes, and skin — it’s all a part of the fun.

 Ready to add a little color to your life?
-Mango courses are packed with bright colors, adorable Manguitos (our mascot!), and language learning that can take you anywhere.
-Find Mango near you and start learning!
+Mango Languages' courses are packed with bright colors and language learning that can take you anywhere.
+Start learning today!